One of the major benefits of clearly defining your business requirements is they help to lock in project scope.

 1. Clearly sets project boundaries

 By defining your requirements based on your business process you are defining and placing boundaries around what it is that you are replacing or changing.
-This is, of course very obvious when you come to think about it.

 Business process A goes from here… to here and does (a), (b), (c) and (d).
 The outputs from this are ‘xy’ and ‘yz’.